opnsense/docs/source/manual/how-tos/wireguard-client.rst

 Since WireGuard Plugin is still in development you have to switch via :menuselection:`System --> Firmware --> Settings` the **Release Type** to **Development**.
 After this go to :menuselection:`System --> Firmware --> Plugins` and search for **os-wireguard-devel**.
-Install the plugin as usual, refresh and page and the you'll find the client via :menuselection:`VPN --> WireGuard`.
+Install the plugin as usual, refresh the page and you will find the client via :menuselection:`VPN --> WireGuard`.
 If you do not want to switch to **Development** you can also go to console and type